Skip to content

 function my_func(/**number*/ patient_index, /**string*/ patient_name)

-So it becomes known to Rapise:
+This makes it known to Rapise:

 code_completion_3